- As low as $284/Night

 - Approximately 1173 square feet

-This corner unit has striking vistas of the ocean and resort amenities from the living area, dining area and kitchen.
+This corner unit has impressive vistas of the ocean and resort amenities from the living area, dining area and kitchen.
 The walls of glass also provide access to the wraparound balcony where you will appreciate all of the sights and sounds from the comfortable Adirondack style seating.
-Seawatch is an awe-inspiring family friendly resort complete with indoor and outdoor pools, hot tubs, lazy rivers, an oceanfront restaurant, tiki bar, pizza place, and ice cream shop all managed by the friendly Seawatch staff.
+Seawatch is an marvelous family friendly resort complete with indoor and outdoor pools, hot tubs, lazy rivers, an oceanfront restaurant, tiki bar, pizza place, and ice cream shop all managed by the friendly Seawatch staff.

 This 3-bedroom unit has an open floorplan accepting guests to gather and savor broad ocean vistas from the kitchen, living area and dining area.
-The sizable living area with plenty of seating including a full size couch and appreciate seat.
+The sizable living area with plenty of seating including a full size couch and adore seat.
 There are two full bathrooms and TV's in the living area and in every bedroom.

 New plank floor has been installed throughout the unit and the condo has been painted throughout.
 The kitchen has been refreshed with granite countertops, new bar stools and stainless steel appliances.
 Additional updates in 2023 include new linens and ceiling fans in all bedrooms.